Puneet-goel/ProtectedRoute/Readme/README.md

 ## Step 1.
 Clone this repository in your system
 git clone https://github.com/Puneet-goel/react-login.git

 ## Step 2.
-Install the dependencies
+Install the dependencies `npm i`

-To install the dependencies, run the given command: npm i
+To install the dependencies, run the given command:\
+npm i

 ### Step 3. `npm start`